ProgrammerIn-wonderland/ModernConnector/README.md

 ### Building
 Use netbeans 8.2 with Mobility and the proper j2me sdk setup.
 If that sounds awful its because it is.
 I should fix this eventually.

+### Source of the Magic Jar's
+THe magicalbouncycastle that works is directly from a binary distribution built by BouncyCastle themselves, though I forgot what exact download link it was.
+As for the bytecode modified version needed for nokia's due to a bug relating to virtualinvoke is provided by https://github.com/shinovon/